dctr/mute.js/README.md

 Thanks
 ======

-Thanks to Jesse Jiryu Davis for his article on including functionality for underscore.js.
+Thanks to Jesse Jiryu Davis (@ajdavis) for his article on including functionality for underscore.js.

 Thanks to Juraj Vitko (@ypocat) for his code on parallel async functions.